PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Change Log/Updates
 ------------------
 To view the most detailed changes to code, check the [commit log](https://github.com/PAhelper/PhoenixAdult.bundle/commits/master).
-Additional infomation can be obtained from the list of [merged pull requests](https://github.com/PAhelper/PhoenixAdult.bundle/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged).
+Additional information can be obtained from the list of [merged pull requests](https://github.com/PAhelper/PhoenixAdult.bundle/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged).

 Supported Networks
 ------------------